top of page

 Music Teacher

-Richard Younger is the new music and movement specialist here at United Church Preschool.
+Richard Younger is the music and movement specialist here at United Church Preschool.

-Richard is thrilled to call Durham his new home, and to have UCP as one of his new schools.
+Richard is thrilled to call Durham home and to have UCP as one of his schools.

 bottom of page